LordDestructor/Play-as-Blue/README.md

 Well, this patch makes you feel more like Blue, the most powerful trainer in the world.

-You will become like him instead of Red's Character Sprite.
+You will become like him instead of using Red's Character.

 OPTIMIZED FOR EMULATORS: You can get all 151 Pokémon without trading.